IBM/aspera-cli/README.md

 #### Example of configuration for a plugin

-For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and url are required (either on command line, or from config file).
+For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and url are required (either on command line, or from configuration file).
 Those can usually be provided on the command line:

 ```bash
 ascli shares repo browse / --url=https://10.25.0.6 --username=john --password=my_password_here
 ```

-This can also be provisioned in a config file:
+This can also be provisioned in a configuration file:

 - Build [option preset](#lprt)